skoliver89/listen/README.md

   * Username (requires re-authentication)
   * Email account (requires re-authentication)
   * Password (requires re-authentication)
-  * Timezone; advanced future feature.
+  * Time zone; advanced future feature.
 Listen will use Zulu (GMT) time by default.
   * Time format (i.e. 1300 or 1:00pm); advanced future feature.
 Listen will use the standard am/pm format by default.
 * Other required account items (Non-editable)
-  * Spotify userID/OAUTH credentials
+  * Spotify user ID/OAUTH credentials
   * Authentication token
 * User Profile feature requirements
   * Header: Username
-  * SubHeader: The song that the user is currently listening to, if any
+  * Sub Header: The song that the user is currently listening to, if any
   * Body1: (optional) Bio & a list of their ten most recent posts
   * Body2: Favorite Song & Main/Selected playlist
 * Viewing a friend's profile feature requirements